jas011/DailyDiary-at-shoopy/README.md

 # Shoopy Internship – Daily Diary
 **Duration:** 21 June 2025 – 17 July 2025
 **Excluding Saturdays & Sundays**
-**Project:** Converting Catalogue (HBS → PDF)
+**Project:** Converting Catalogue (HBS → PDF) + Template Selection Modal

 ---

 ## Week 1

 ### 23 June (Monday)
-Today was my first proper working day at Shoopy.
-I got introduced to the project and the task assigned to me – converting product catalogues written in **HBS (Handlebars templates)** into **PDFs**.
-I spent most of the day setting up my development environment and going through the existing catalogue structure to understand how everything is linked together.
+First day of real work!
+I got introduced to the catalogue-to-PDF project.
+The task was to convert **HBS (Handlebars templates)** into **PDFs**.
+I spent most of today setting up the dev environment and going through how catalogues were structured.

 ### 24 June (Tuesday)
-I explored HBS templates in more detail today.
-I went through how they are structured and how data is injected into them.
-I also installed the necessary tools and libraries that could help me convert HBS into HTML, which I would later transform into PDF.
+Explored HBS templates in detail.
+Understood how product data is injected into them and how I could render them into HTML.
+Installed supporting libraries for the conversion pipeline.

 ### 25 June (Wednesday)
-I experimented with some sample templates and tried converting them into HTML.
-Once I had some basic output, I moved forward to generating PDFs from that HTML.
-The first few tries were rough – styling was all over the place – but it was a good start.
+Started experimenting with rendering HBS into HTML.
+Managed to get some raw HTML output.
+From there, I tried generating PDFs.
+The layout was messy, but it felt like a small milestone.

 ### 26 June (Thursday)
-Big breakthrough today!
-I managed to set up a working prototype for HBS → HTML → PDF conversion.
-However, there were still many formatting issues, especially with CSS not rendering correctly in PDFs.
-Spent quite a bit of time debugging fonts and layouts.
+Made good progress — set up the first working **HBS → HTML → PDF pipeline**.
+CSS wasn’t rendering properly yet, so most of the day went into debugging fonts and layouts.

 ### 27 June (Friday)
-I focused on improving the design of the generated PDFs.
-Fixed issues with fonts, spacing, and images.
-By the end of the day, I had a cleaner-looking PDF that was much closer to what a real catalogue should look like.
-Felt good seeing proper output for the first time!
+Focused on design cleanup.
+Worked on making the generated PDF look closer to a real product catalogue.
+Fixed fonts, spacing, and images.
+By evening, the PDF was starting to look like something real.

 ---

 ## Week 2

 ### 30 June (Monday)
-Started working on adding **dynamic data** into the templates instead of just static content.
-The goal was to generate catalogues that adapt to product data.
-Successfully pulled some test data and confirmed it rendered correctly in the final PDF.
+Started adding **dynamic product data** into the templates.
+Got a few test catalogues generated successfully.
+This was the first time I saw real product data come through in the PDFs.

 ### 1 July (Tuesday)
-Learned how to handle **multi-page PDFs**.
-Up until now, catalogues would break after one page, but today I managed to get proper pagination working.
-Tested with larger product data – lots of debugging but it worked.
+Tackled the issue of **multi-page PDFs**.
+Previously, content would just cut off after one page.
+Implemented pagination and tested with bigger data — worked after a lot of trial and error.

 ### 2 July (Wednesday)
-Worked on adding headers and footers into the PDF for branding.
-Experimented with company logo placement, page numbers, and contact details.
-The first versions didn’t align properly, but later in the day, I got a neat header-footer working.
+Added **headers and footers** with branding elements like logos and page numbers.
+Alignment was tricky at first, but I figured it out.

 ### 3 July (Thursday)
-Most of today went into cleaning up the design – fixing alignment issues, spacing, and making sure the content didn’t break between pages.
-I also learned a few tricks to control page breaks in HTML before conversion.
+Polished layouts.
+Fixed issues like content breaking across pages.
+Learned how to manage page-break CSS effectively.

 ### 4 July (Friday)
-Wrapped up the week by finalizing a more polished version of the pipeline.
-I documented what was done so far – how HBS is rendered, how CSS is applied, and how the final PDF is generated.
-The progress feels solid now.
+Documented the work so far.
+Pipeline was now stable enough for regular usage.
+Ended the week with a cleaner, more reliable PDF generation system.

 ---

 ## Week 3

 ### 7 July (Monday)
-I noticed that generating PDFs for larger catalogues was a bit slow.
-Today I worked on **optimizing performance**, trimming down unnecessary assets and reducing the load time.
-The PDFs were noticeably faster to generate by the end of the day.
+Worked on **performance optimization**.
+Large catalogues were slow, so I cut down on extra assets and improved load speed.

 ### 8 July (Tuesday)
-I added **error handling** for cases where product data might be missing or corrupted.
-Instead of the pipeline breaking, the system now shows a fallback message or skips problematic entries.
-This made the process much more stable.
+Added **error handling**.
+If product data was missing or invalid, the system now showed fallbacks instead of crashing.

 ### 9 July (Wednesday)
-Today’s focus was on enabling an easy way for users to **download the generated PDFs directly**.
-I tested the download functionality across different browsers to make sure it worked consistently.
+Enabled **direct download of generated PDFs** in the browser.
+Tested across multiple browsers.

 ### 10 July (Thursday)
-I spent time on styling again – making sure the PDF output looked consistent with the original catalogue design.
-This included fixing small CSS bugs like margins, fonts, and table borders.
+Refined styling once again — margins, fonts, and spacing for a more professional look.

 ### 11 July (Friday)
-I tested the system with **real Shoopy catalogue data** today.
-Found a few bugs with long product descriptions spilling over, but fixed them quickly.
-The output now looked like an actual ready-to-share product catalogue.
+Tested with **real Shoopy catalogue data**.
+Fixed issues with long product descriptions overflowing.
+By the end, the catalogue PDFs looked production-ready.

 ---

 ## Week 4

 ### 14 July (Monday)
-I started working on supporting **multiple catalogue formats**.
-Some catalogues had different layouts, so I had to make sure the pipeline could handle variations.
-It was tricky but interesting.
+Started working on **multiple catalogue layouts**.
+Some catalogues needed different formats, so I made the system more flexible.

 ### 15 July (Tuesday)
-Improved the CSS once again, this time focusing on making the layout lighter and more optimized for PDF rendering.
-Also fixed a few alignment problems reported by the team.
+Built a **React modal** where users can select a template (Crisp, Sleek, Lumen) before exporting the PDF.
+This made the system more interactive.

 ### 16 July (Wednesday)
-Today was mainly about **testing and validation**.
-I tested the pipeline with several sample catalogues and shared the PDFs with the team for review.
-Minor feedback was noted, which I’ll finalize tomorrow.
+Collaborated with the **design team**.
+They shared Figma designs for catalogue templates, and I integrated them into the export workflow.
+Tested the modal with different layouts.

 ### 17 July (Thursday)
-My last day on this task!
-I completed all documentation for the **HBS → PDF workflow**, including setup steps, troubleshooting, and usage notes.
+Final day!
+Completed documentation for the whole **HBS → PDF system** and the new **template selection modal**.
 Shared the final deliverables with the team.
-Felt good to see the whole process working end to end.
+Felt proud seeing the system come together from scratch.

 ---

 ## Final Reflection
-Working on this project taught me a lot about **templating, HTML-to-PDF rendering, CSS debugging, and performance optimization**.
-It was challenging at times, but also very rewarding.
-By the end, I was able to create a reliable system that can generate well-formatted, dynamic PDF catalogues from HBS templates – something I’m proud of contributing during my time at Shoopy.
+This internship gave me real-world experience in **web-to-PDF rendering, UI development in React, and collaboration with a design team**.

+Key achievements:
+- Built an **HBS → HTML → PDF pipeline** with styling, pagination, and error handling.
+- Developed a **React modal** for template selection (Crisp, Sleek, Lumen).
+- Integrated **Figma designs from the design team** into the final output.
+- Optimized performance and tested with real catalogue data.
+- Documented everything for future use by the Shoopy team.